jimfinnis/jcf12/content/teaching/CS123/examples/objs/index.md

 * An **instance** of a class is any object which belongs to that class.

-All objects "belong" to the class which created them, so "Enemy" is the class, while the variable "enemy" holds a reference to an object of class "Enemy."
+All objects "belong" to the class which created them, so "Enemy" is the class, while the variable "myEnemy" holds a reference to an object of class "Enemy."

 ## Summing up
 That's a lot of information, so let's sum up:
-* A **class** is a description of some data in memory (there's a bit more, but we'll come to that).
+* A **class** is a description of a block of data in memory (there's a bit more, but we'll come to that).
 You define a class in Java with the "class" keyword.
 * An **object** is the actual data in memory - an object is a member of a particular class.